argmin-rs/argmin/README.md

 ### External solvers compatible with argmin

-External solvers which implement the `Solver` trait are compatible with argmins `Executor`, and as such can leverage features like checkpointing and observers.
+External solvers which implement the `Solver` trait are compatible with argmin's `Executor`, and as such can leverage features like checkpointing and observers.

 - [egobox](https://crates.io/crates/egobox-ego)